British Hang Gliding and Paragliding Association

 The British Hang Gliding and Paragliding Association (BHPA), based in Leicester, is the governing body in the United Kingdom for hang gliding and paragliding.

 Association details

 The BHPA is recognised by the Fédération Aéronautique Internationale, the Royal Aero Club, and the Civil Aviation Authority.
 The association has registered schools across the country, where initial paragliding or hang gliding training must be undertaken.

-The BHPA was formed in 1992 by the merging of the British Hang Gliding Association and the British Association of Paragliding Clubs.
+The BHPA was formed in 1992 by the merging of the British Hang Gliding Association and the British Association of Parascending Clubs.
 Since then the sport has grown considerably, and now has over 60 affiliate clubs with a combined total of about 7,000 individual members.
 The association exists primarily to promote safety within the sport.
 Each month the BHPA publishes a magazine, Skywings, which is provided free to its members.

 The BHPA has an associated charity, Flyability, that aims to make hang gliding and paragliding accessible to disabled people.